manierim/destroyed-links-simulator-bookmarks-integration/readme.md

 This integration seamlessly stores and retrieves the Destroyed Links Simulator "destroy" portals status to/from the Bookmarks data object.

+## Installation
+[Click here](https://github.com/manierim/destroyed-links-simulator-bookmarks-integration/raw/master/dls-bookmarks-integration.user.js) and your userscript manager should do it.

 ## Requirements